Starignus/PythonPractise/Chapter_4_Arduino+RPi/RPi_to_Arduino.md

 #### Protocols
-* [Serial over GPIO](https://oscarliang.com/raspberry-pi-and-arduino-connected-serial-gpio/) with this method you can use the same cod we have used before, the only difference is the physical connection.
+* [Serial over GPIO](https://oscarliang.com/raspberry-pi-and-arduino-connected-serial-gpio/) with this method you can use the same code we have used before, the only difference is the physical connection.
 You will need a voltage converter to operate this method safely.
 Otherwise there is an other risky option which is creating your own voltage divider, however we do not recommend you to do so.
 * [I2C](https://www.youtube.com/watch?v=DsSBTYbXAKg) is protocol that allows two devices to talk to each other using only two buses: a clock one (SCL bus) and a data on (SDA bus).
 It can allow up to 127 slaves connected to one master to exchange information.
 It is a very common protocol for Arduino as it is used to communicate with various sensors.
 There is a [dedicated library called Wire](https://www.arduino.cc/en/Reference/Wire) in Arduino that you can readily use.
 * [SPI](http://radiostud.io/understanding-spi-in-raspberry-pi/) is a synchronous serial communication interface specification used for short distance communication, primarily in embedded systems.
 It uses four buses: clock (SCK), two data lines (MISO: Master Output Slave Input, MOSI: Master Input Slave Output) and a select line(SS) to choose among the multiple slave devices.